uselagoon/lagoon/charts/lagoon-logging/README.md

 The `application-logs` and `router-logs` services in the `lagoon` namespace needs to be updated to point their `externalName` to the `lagoon-logging-logs-dispatcher` service in the `lagoon-logging` namespace (or wherever you've installed it).

 If you are migrating from the old lagoon logging infrastructure and want to keep logs flowing to both old and new infrastructure, point these services at the relevant `logs-tee` service in the `lagoon-logging` namespace.
-See the comments in the chart `values.yaml` for `logs-tee` configuration.
+The `logs-tee` services then need to have the legacy `endpoint` configured.
+See the comments in the chart `values.yaml` for an example.

 ## View logs